5.28.3 SET

 value |

 Used to specify what encoding must be applied to the byte content to convert it to a Unicode string.
+The default value is *DEFAULT.
 Refer to ENCODING for more information. |

 |